vivmk/techaware/content/posts/tor_part2.md

 This is very useful is you are using _cryptocurrency_ or basically anything and you are tired of configuring every time.

 Open the Applications > Tails and Configure persistent volume.
-You'll be presented a persistent setup wizard and pretty much follow the instruction the screen.
+You'll be presented with a persistent setup wizard and pretty much follow the instruction on the screen.

 ![Configuring the persistent volume](https://www.linkpicture.com/q/VirtualBox_Tails-4.11_09_10_2020_13_36_49.png)